Tom94/tclaude/README.md

 ## Usage

 Running `tai` opens a new chat session.
-Once you're done chatting, the session will be automatically named and saved as a .json file in the working directory.
-Customize the sessions directory by passing `--sessions-dir <dir>` or by setting the `TAI_SESSIONS_DIR` environment variable.
-Resume previous sessions with `-s <session name>.json`.

-You can also prompt via stdin / pipes or with CLI arguments.
+You can also use stdin, pipes or CLI arguments.

 ```bash
 tai "How do I make great pasta?"